animetosho/jit_smc_test/README.md

 I’ve noticed significant variability in results when running the test.
 The code does try to cater for this, by running multiple trials and taking the fastest run, but it may be beneficial to set the CPU governor/power profile to Performance, and disabling turbo boost, before running the test.
 Note that I haven’t done this for any of the results though.

+## Thanks

+Thanks to posters who replied to [this RealWorldTechnologies forum thread](https://www.realworldtech.com/forum/?threadid=192834&curpostid=192834) for their assistance.